-The RIC was established by the RIC Act, Chapter 54:73 of the Laws of Trinidad and Tobago, as such, its functions, powers and duties are derived directly from its legislation.
+The RIC was established with the passing of the RIC Act, No. 26 of 1998 and its functions, powers and duties are derived directly from its legislation.
 One of the RIC's core functions is to set price limits every five years.
 Alongside its price setting function, the RIC Act imposes a social obligation as it mandates that the Commission must be concerned with social issues surrounding the services it regulates.